Reinoptland/developer-resources/src/PLAN.md

   - X Use selector in component
 - X gather data (console.log state)
 - X Return data from the selector
-- map over the array of developers in your component
+- X map over the array of developers in your component

 # Later, Day 3